JIC1816/JIC1816/README.md

 I'm looking for my first work experience as a developer.
 Here you can check out what I've been working on.

-"What you might see now is ordinary glass, I promise you will soon remain to see a diamond".
+"What you might see now is ordinary glass, I promise you will soon remain to see a diamond" - Ramanujan from *The man who knew infinity*.